-Georgia Institute of Technology - Main Campus.
-Students who graduate from the Aerospace Engineering program make an average of $63,730 in the first five years of their career, and $116,208 after their first five years of their career.
+Georgia Institute of Technology - Main Campus is a wonderful decision for students pursuing an Aerospace & Aeronautical Engineering degree.
+Students who graduate from the Aerospace Engineering program make an average of $69,500 in the first five years of their career, and $69,500 after their first five years of their career.
 The setting in a large urban center is great for young people seeking ample choices for networking, excitement, and exploration.

 It's difficult to beat Iowa State University if you want to pursue Aerospace & Aeronautical Engineering as a major.
 Placed in Ames, Iowa, this college is a strong final choice for students who enjoy the thrills of a major city.